 Source: Cedric Nunn Photography [Online] Available at:

-Nunn was a one of the prominent photographers documenting the resistance against apartheid in the 1980s.
-In 1994 he was part of a team of photographers documenting South Africa’s first democratic election for the Independent Electoral Commission.
+Nunn was among the photographers documenting the resistance against apartheid in the 1980s.
+In 1994 he was part of a team of photographers documenting South Africa’s first democratic election for the Independent Electoral Commission (IEC).

 From 1998 to 2000 he served as director of the Market Photography Workshop in Johannesburg.
-He teaches and mentors local and foreign photography students, and serves on the board of the Bensusan Museum of Photography in Johannesburg.
-He has also taught at the Wits University School of the Arts, New York University Tisch School of Arts exchange programme and The School for International Training.
+He has taught and mentored local and foreign photography students, and serves on the Board of the Bensusan Museum of Photography in Johannesburg.
+He has also taught at the Wits University School of the Arts, New York University Tisch School of Arts Exchange Programme and The School for International Training.

 - Cedric Nunn Photography [Online] Available at: www.cedricnunn.co.za (Accessed: 1 February 2010)